We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 Try in Store

-Once you’ve found the perfect fit, you can always return home and purchase the right size online if it’s cheaper.
+Once you’ve found the perfect fit, you can always purchase the right size online if it’s cheaper.

 Bring Your Socks